seiyria/GloomhavenBot/README.md

-# Discord Bot Example
+# Gloomhaven Bot

-A sample bot framework for Discord using DI & typeorm.
+A discord bot for Gloomhaven-related lookups.

 ## Developing